 Before students submit their applications, it’s a good idea to step back, read everything carefully, and ask themselves if there is something important missing that the reader should know.
 On most applications, there is an Additional Information section where students can impart information that will help to put their application in context.

-Jane McClure holds an M.A. in Counseling Psychology from UC Santa Barbara and is a Licensed Educational Psychologist (LEP 1605).
+Jane M. holds an M.A. in Counseling Psychology from UC Santa Barbara and is a Licensed Educational Psychologist (LEP 1605).
 She began working as an educational consultant in San Francisco in 1983 where the focus of her work was, and continues to be, on college counseling and conducting psychoeducational evaluations.
-Jane has been a partner at McClure, Mallory & Baron for more than 20 years.

 Before I answer this I’d like to state upfront that there are three hurdles that applicants must clear to gain admission to the top colleges.
 So bear in mind that you can’t focus on just one quality for your candidacy at the expense of others.